 Besides Squarespace and WordPress, there are a few other hosting services and content management systems for photographers.
 Wix.com, Imagely,com, and SITE123 come to mind.

 SITE123 is doing some interesting things and deserves strong consideration.
 They have a good selection of modern galleries in their free website builder; and they have a free plan as well as a paid plan.
 Like the others on our list, their websites are fully responsive and work well on all devices.
-What makes them unique is their easy-to-use, intuitive website builder that gets you up and going quickly without any design or programming experience.
-We’ve used this for a couple of our smaller niche sites.

 - 1.1 Photography SEO and Web Marketing Intro